Time: ~3 hours · Difficulty: Intermediate · Stack: Docker · kind · kubectl · Kubernetes Goat · kube-bench · kubescape

 kind-config.yaml:

-kind create cluster --name goat --config kind-config.yaml kubectl get nodes # one control-plane, two workers kubectl cluster-info --context kind-goat
+kind create cluster --name goat --config kind-config.yaml # build the 3-node cluster from the file above (~30s) kubectl get nodes # list nodes; expect one control-plane and two workers, all "Ready" kubectl cluster-info --context kind-goat # --context picks this cluster; prints the API-server URL to confirm you're wired up

 Each "node" is a Docker container running a full kubelet.
 A multi-node cluster lets you observe pod scheduling and NetworkPolicy behavior that a single node hides.